Nikkivardon/Fail-Log/2019-05-12-week-1-fail-log.md

 # Week 1 fail log
-Admittedly, I had a difficult first week.
-I was able to create my GitHub, DH Box, and Hypothesis accounts but there were a few hiccups (that I annotated using Hypothesis).
+This first week has been a bit difficult.
+While I was able to follow the instructions and create the three accounts, it seemed to take me quite a while.

 ## First Annotation
 My [first annotation](https://hyp.is/kVL5clh7EemcYK_k_itFTg/workbook.craftingdigitalhistory.ca/introduction/crafting-digital-history/) was about my confusion setting up the DH Box account.
 I did not pay attention to the sign-up and accidentally chose the 24 account time frame instead of the month long account.
 Unfortunately, I only realized this after I couldn't login to my account anymore.
 I had some files in my DH Box account already which I have since lost.